mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 Balsamiq Wireframes for JIRA Server provides very similar functionality to Balsamiq Mockups 3 for Desktop.
 The main difference is that the Balsamiq project files are stored and managed as JIRA Server attachments.

-Here’s a quick 5-minute video walkthrough of some of the highlights of Balsamiq Wireframes for JIRA Server.

-{{< yt fa0Cn33lloU >}}

 * * *

 ## Adding a New Project to a JIRA Issue